dontpaniclabs/DontPanicLabs.Ifx/DontPanicLabs.Ifx.Configuration.Local/README.md

 This setting is primarily intended to ensure consistent environment configuration for testing purposes.

 ## appsettings.json
-After loading environment variables (or not), the Config class loads the `appsettings.json` file.  `appsettings.json` is technically optional.
-This file should never contain sensitive keys or secrets, as it is checked into source control.
-Also, unintended values in this file could override environment variables in non-development environments.
+After loading environment variables (or not), the Config class loads the `appsettings.json` file, if included in the project.
+Values from appsettings.json will override values loaded from environment variables.

+> [!CAUTION]
+> appsettings.json should never contain sensitive keys or secrets, as this file is checked into source control.

+> [!CAUTION]
+> Because appsettings.json values will override matching environment variables, it's especially easy for checked-in appsettings.json values to unintentionally override environment variables in non-development environments.

 ## User Secrets
 The recommended method for managing configuration in a development environment is to use User Secrets:  https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-8.0&tabs=windows.